Kwik-E-Mart: Universal Studios

-Broadway At The Beach
+Broadway at the Beach

 On August 17, 2018, a gift shop modeled after a Kwik-E-Mart opened at Broadway at the Beach in Myrtle Beach, South Carolina.
 The gift shop is placed at the exit of a 4D ride based on The Simpsons and is housed in a replica of The Aztec theatre from the series, which opened in 2019.
 The store sells Buzz Cola, Lard Lad Donuts, and Squishees along with merchandise from the show.

+While no official statement has been made to date, as of late April/early May, 2024, the store, as well as the attached 4-D theater have been permanently closed.
+The attractions no longer appear on the Broadway at the Beach website, and an online petition has been created to reopen the attractions.
+Google also lists the attraction as permanently closed, and there a couple Reddit posts indicating the closure as well.